 These are forgivable loan programs intended to offset costs incurred to construct new affordable rental units.
-If the property owner maintains the units as affordable for a set period as identified by the City, the loan may be forgiven, effectively turning it into a grant.
+If the property owner maintains the unit(s) as affordable for a minimum of 10 years a set period as identified by the City, the loan may be fully forgiven, effectively turning it into a grant.
 This approach encourages property owners to commit to long-term affordability.
+If a property owner defaults under a forgivable loan agreement - such as through an ownership change or the unit(s) no longer meeting affordability criteria as specified in the agreement - the owner will be required to pay back to the City the amount owing under the agreement for the forgivable loan period.
 Program details can be found in Appendix B, Additional Program Details and Eligibility Criteria.